hummingbot/hummingbot-site/docs/governance/prp.md

 Hummingbot ships a new release approximately every month.
 Each release is built, tested and released over a two-month cycle that overlaps with the next release.

 ![](/assets/img/pull request proposal period.png)
+*Release schedule*

-### Month 1: review and approve
+### Month 1: Review and approve

 During the first month, PRPs approved during this period will be scheduled to be added to the next release.
 Only PRPs approved before the cutoff date will be added.

-### Month 2: test and release
+### Month 2: Test and release

 During the second month, The Foundation team will merge all remaining PRPs that are approved but not yet merged, merge the `development` branch into the `staging` branch, and run all tests needed.

-A new release can happen anytime during Month 2 as soon as all approved pull request are merge and the Foundation QA team signs off the release.
+A new release can happen anytime during Month 2.
+There is no fixed date for, and it will heppen as when all approved pull request are merge and the Foundation QA team signs off the new release.

 ## PRP lifecycle

-### 1. Pull request submitted
+### 1. Pull request is created

 Anyone can submit a new [pull request](https://github.com/hummingbot/hummingbot/pulls) in the Hummingbot repository targeting the `development` branch.

-Specifically, the pull request should:
+Specifically, the pull request must:

-* Target the `development` branch with no merge conflicts
+* Target the `development` branch with no merge conflicts;
-* Contain a clear description
+* Contain a clear description of what what **Pull Request** does and why it is needed;
-* Enable **Allow edits by maintainers**
+* Enable **Allow edits by maintainers**;
-* Contain unit tests and and they all pass (connectors only)
+* Contain unit tests and and they all pass (connectors only);

 For more information, see [Contribution Guidelines](/developers/contributions/#5-create-a-pull-request).

-### 2. Proposal created
+### 2. Proposal is created

-With the pull request created and the minimum requirements met, the next step is to create a proposal on the following Snapshot space: https://snapshot.org/#/hbot.eth.
-This space is dedicated for Pull Request Proposals (PRP).
+With the pull request created and the minimum requirements listed above are met, the next step is to create a proposal on the following Snapshot space: https://snapshot.org/#/hbot-prp.eth. **This space is dedicated for Pull Request Proposals (PRP).**

 The PRP should contain the following information: